165th Airlift Wing flies its 1st C-130J Super Hercules to Savannah from Lockheed Martin

-U.S. Air Force Maj.
-Julianne Schurr and Lt.
-Col. Timothy Lang, both pilots assigned to the 158th Airlift Squadron, 165th Airlift Wing (AW), Georgia Air National Guard, land the first sortie in the 165 AW’s brand new aircraft, a C-130J-30 Super Hercules, from the Lockheed Martin facility in Marietta and Savannah, Ga. on Jan.
-24, 2024.
+U.S. Air Force Master Sgt.
+Christopher Zeigler, a loadmaster assigned to the 158th Airlift Squadron, 165th Airlift Wing (AW), Georgia Air National Guard, smiles for a photo during a flight Jan.
+24, 2024, in a C-130J-30 Super Hercules, flying to Savannah, Georgia.
 This signifies the inaugural flight for the Georgia Air National Guard in tail number 5975, introducing the newest C-130J Super Hercules into service with the 165th Airlift Wing.
 (U.S. Air National Guard photo by Master Sgt.
 Caila Arahood)

 |Date Taken: